abhishek-isentia/Competency-Test/Angular-Test.md

 - The game has to be supported in the latest browsers, ie10+

 ## Bonus points
--Implementing a time tracker with state of time saved.
+- Implementing a time tracker with state of time saved.